liampuk/space-game-concept/README.md

 > Join the [discord!](https://discord.gg/6mbZabT)

-Initial concept for a multiplayer space colonisation game.
+An initial concept for a multiplayer space colonisation game.

 The game world will be a version of the milky way, merging actual star data with generated stars to pad out the galaxy (similar to elite dangerous).
 Each system will have a random number of planets, each with procedurally generated properties and terrain.